-Employees are paid on a monthly basis via direct deposit.
+Employees are paid monthly on the 30th with an advance on the 15th, via direct deposit.

 Pay stubs will note the pay period for which the wages are being paid, hours worked, gross amount of wages, deductions, including applicable deductions on account of employee enrollment in the group benefit plan, if applicable, and deposit amount.